iggsev/iggsev/README.md

 📚 Currently Pursuing
 - 🎓 MSc in Statistics (In Progress): I'm currently working on my Master's in Statistics, focusing on Bayesian Inference, High-Dimensional Statistical Learning, Time Series Analysis, and more.

-🚀 Let's embark on this exciting journey of data exploration and innovation together!
-Connect with me and let's make strides in the world of AI and Statistics.

-#MachineLearning #ArtificialIntelligence #Statistics #DataScience #IMEUSP #Consulting #BayesianInference #DataAnalysis

 ## Connect with me